julianobrasil/simplestaking/README.md

 # What was hard to do

 Understanding the data and terminology at http://tzstats.com was the biggest issue for me.
-As I'm not currently a cryptocurrency user, I'm aware that I've got just the basics so I could minimally work with the data and accomplish the task.
-So you'll likely find mistakes on the business rules that define the final balance for each operation in the table.
+As I'm not currently a cryptocurrency user, I'm aware that I've learned just the basics so I could minimally work with the data and accomplish the task.
+As a consequence you'll likely find mistakes on the business rules that calculate the final balance for each operation row in the table.
 That's expected.
-Despite of that, the technology (@angular, @angular/material, @ngrx) part is fully working and the components are distributed in the project following a robust and flexible architecture though.
+Despite of that, the technology (`@angular`, `@angular/material`, `@ngrx`) part is fully working and the components are distributed in the project following a robust and flexible architecture though.

-The final balance is that spent 60% of the time reading about Tezos and cryptocurrencies and 40% of the time actually building the application.
+The final balance is that I've spent 60% of the time reading about Tezos and cryptocurrencies and 40% of the time actually building the application.

-One concept is still missing to me: the pending status.
+One concept is still missing to me and called my attention: the pending status.
 I've got, from what I've read in the description, that I should stick to the `transaction` type in the operations table.
 And I couldn't find a reliable way to find out when and how I could extract that "Pending" information that appears in one of the label chips in the example image (in the first column).

 Another thing I haven't gotten is related to the fees.
 I'm always adding the fee to the volume.